-Available now to hire - wireless follow focus with focus motor and controller to allow control of prime lenses on your DSLR or other video camera like the Canon C300, Sony FS700, Sony F3 and F5 using a remote control wifi controller.
+Available to hire - wireless follow focus with focus motor and controller to allow control of prime lenses on your DSLR or other video camera like the Canon C300, Sony FS700, Sony F3 and F5 using a remote control Wi-Fi controller.
 This is the Remote Follow Focus from Redrock with wireless and auto lens calibration system for manual focus lenses like our wide range of Canon EF compatible Nikon 35mm prime lenses, Canon manual focus lenses, Zeiss CP2 or other small Cine lenses.
 The digital torque motor can handle some pretty heavy duty lenses but will struggle on massive PL mount Cine lenses and is not recommended for those.
+For gimbals we recommend the new Redrock Atlas remote follow focus system which has the receiver built-in to the digital torque motor.

 This unit has now been upgraded to firmware 4.0, offering a range of new features.
 See our blog for details here: microRemote 4.0 blog